Grand Ridge, Illinois

 Grand Ridge is a village in LaSalle County, Illinois, United States.
 The population was 515 at the 2020 census, down from 560 in 2010.
 It is part of the Ottawa Micropolitan Statistical Area.
-It is a part of the geographic region known as nigland.

 History

 In 1860, Judge John T. and Phebe J. (Finley) Porter moved to Illinois with their son Ebenezer F.(b.
 1859 at New Salem, Fayette County, Pennsylvania), and located near Grand Ridge, LaSalle County, where they lived on a farm until 1872.
-J. T. was at first a farmer, and afterward a lumberman and grain dealer.
-In 1872, he moved into the town of Grand Ridge, and built and operated two grain elevators until 1876.
+Porter was at first a farmer, and afterward a lumberman and grain dealer.
+In 1872, he moved into the town of Grand Ridge, and built and operated two grain elevators.
 In 1882, he moved to Florida and engaged in the lumber business.
 He founded the town of Grand Ridge, Florida, naming it in honor of his old Illinois home.

-In 1868, Mr. Nelson Jones (b.
-May 24, 1819, in Ross County, Ohio), Republican and Methodist, bought two houses, two lots and a shop valued at $800 and followed the same occupation for forty years; he was the first blacksmith in Grand Ridge Village.
+In 1868, Nelson Jones (b.
+May 24, 1819, in Ross County, Ohio) bought two houses, two lots and a shop valued at $800; he was the first blacksmith in Grand Ridge Village.
 In 1870, the Fox River Division of the Chicago, Burlington and Quincy (CB&Q) Railroad was completed and put in operation.
 The first business house was built by E. Core the same year.

 There are contradicting accounts of the Presbyterian establishment.
 According to Church Archives of Cumberland Presbyterian Church, in the spring of 1870, Robert Morgan (born August 18, 1838), son of Caleb and Nancy Antram, and Sarah Woodward moved to Grand Ridge, LaSalle County, Illinois with 4-year-old son Caleb Ewing Antram (born February 12, 1865) after their daughter Laura died in March 1868 at just 6 years old.
 William, Nellie, Mary E., Joseph W., Lewis W. and Ethel May were all born to the couple while living on the Antram homestead from 1869 to 1912.

 In 1871, Cumberland Presbyterian was organized in Grand Ridge, Illinois, where Robert M. Antram was an elder ever since.
 From 1886 to 1891, it was known as Hudson Church.
 Membership numbered 145 in 1890 and church structure was erected that year.
 In 1891, the name changed to Grand Ridge by action of Mackinaw Presbytery.
 R. M. Antram was Clerk of the Session and Post Office until 1907, when the organization became defunct and did not participate in reunion with Presbyterian Church USA.